Nesho-k/IMBdMovies/README.md

 ```

 There is about 197 missing values out of 1000.
-We are gonna go further, pour voir à qquelle période ils manquent le plus de données :
+We will go further to see during which period there is the most missing data.

 ```
 SELECT COUNT(*)